 Eligibility for a Scholarship Grant: Independence and Dependence

-However, for consideration for institutional funds, such as grants and Columbia University loans, and for establishing priorities for the Federal Perkins Loan Program, complete family and parental information is required on the Need Access application.
+However, for consideration for institutional funds, such as grants and Columbia University loans, complete family and parental information is required on the Need Access application.
 If your parents have separate households (unmarried, separated, or divorced), you must provide complete financial information for both parental households on the application, using passwords for each section if desired.
 In this era of scarce resources, our guiding policy is to assist students from the neediest families.
 Our institutional funds are distributed primarily to students with limited personal and family resources.
 Regardless of your age, marital status, or dependency status for tax purposes, our grant decision will be based on an analysis of your family’s financial strength.

 If parents refuse to give information, our policy is that no grant may be awarded, out of fairness to families that cooperate with our requirements.
 A student in such circumstances may apply for loans (Federal Direct Stafford, Federal Direct Graduate PLUS, private) to cover educational expenses within the limits of the standard student budget.
 Eligibility for these loans is based upon the terms of the programs and upon the credit-based educational loan program’s evaluation of the borrower’s credit history.